How to Reduce OSHA Violations in Your Workplace — The Easy Way

 The mission of OSHA is “to assure safe and healthful working conditions for working men and women by setting and enforcing standards and by providing training, outreach, education and assistance, ” according to the agency’s website.
 Setting standards means setting rules and regulations.
 Penalties for OSHA violations can mean hefty fines and in some cases imprisonment.

-Avoiding OSHA violations is one of the best ways to protect your workers and your bottom line.
+Avoiding OSHA violations is the best way to protect your workers and your bottom line.
 The good news is, there are a couple easy and affordable tools to help you immediately start reducing some of the most common OSHA violations.

 What are the Most Common OSHA Violations?